aprescott/serif/README.md

 ## Other files

-Any other file in the directory's root will be copied over exactly as-is, with two caveats for any file ending in `.html` or `.xml`:
+Any other file in the directory's root will be copied over exactly as-is, with two caveats.

+First, `images/` is used for the drag-and-drop file uploads from the admin interface.
+Files are named with `<unix_timestamp>.<extension>`.

+Second, for any file ending in `.html` or `.xml`:

 1. These files are assumed to contain [Liquid markup](http://liquidmarkup.org/) and will be processed as such.
 2. Any header data will not be included in the processed output.